nkaleigh/ChromeMomentum/README.md

 # Angular Boilerplate with ui-router, Gulp, SCSS, and Node.js

-This repository is a simple set up for an Angular single page site.
-There is already a file structure setup in the public folder that gulp will use to compile and compress your code and move to and create a Dist folder.
+This repository is a set up for an Angular single page site.
+There is already a file structure setup in the public folder that gulp will use to compile and compress your code and move to and create a dist folder.
 The node server is set up ready to connect to an SQL databse using massive.

 # IMPORTANT CONFIG.JS

 This document also includes a blank config.js file.
-You will be putting in your passwords to ensure security and connection info to your database and encryption.
-Make sure you add config.js to the .gitignore file, otherwise when you commit and push your code it will be online for all to see, use, and abuse.
+You will be putting in your passwords to ensure security and connection info to your database.
+Make sure you add the config.js to the .gitignore file, otherwise when you commit and push your code it will be online for all to see, use, and abuse.

 ## Installing